(group 1) Chapter 1: Of Things Long Past

 To Scurdeag, sweet Scurdaeg, my body please bring!"

 After singing this verse two more times, with minor alterations each time, he then makes his way to the bar to see if anyone will buy him a drink, and come to him for conversation.
-He keeps stays Unable to find any characters in game 11155 as people pass him.
+He keeps stays Unable to find the game forum as people pass him.

 These dice sets were omitted or moved: 1d20+15, 1d20+11